mochajs/mocha/Readme.md

 # mocha

   Mocha aims to take the best of several popular frameworks.
-BDD-style inspired by JSpec, parallelism inspired by Expresso, opt-in serial execution from Vows, and assertion expectancy from Qunit.
+BDD-style inspired by JSpec, parallelism inspired by Expresso, opt-in serial execution from Vows, and assertion expectancy from Qunit, as well as bits from others.

 ## Features